carpentries-incubator/geospatial-python/_episodes/08-crop-raster-data.md

 <img src="../fig/E08-01-crop-raster-overview-raster-00.png" title="Overview of the raster"  width="512" style="display: block; margin: auto;" />

 As we can see, the overview image is much smaller compared to the original true color image.
-Therefore the visualization is much faster.
-If we are interested in the crop fields, then we would like to know where these are located in the image.
-To compare its coverage with the raster data, we first check the coordinate systems of both raster and vector data.
+We first check the coordinate systems of both raster and vector data.
 For raster data, we use `pyproj.CRS`:

 ~~~
 from pyproj import CRS